dl-solarity/docs/docs/reference/contracts/libs/utils/DecimalsConverter.md

 ) internal view returns (uint256)
 ```

-The function to do the token precision convertion
+The function to do the token precision conversion

 Parameters: